PerSehlstedt/DMRG-software/README.md

 ## Packages Implementing DMRG

-TODO: Something something packages in alphabetical order.

-TODO: Somehow make separate (sub)section/list for the packages that are not compared.

 <!-- IDEA: Potentially give "Related publications:" a more encompassing name to enable inclusion of webpages and other 'useful' links (?) -->

 - [ALPS](https://github.com/ALPSim/ALPS) (Algorithms and Libraries for Physics Simulations) is a software package aiming to provide standardized components for numerical simulations of condensed matter systems.
 It contains two separate DMRG packages: *ALPS DMRG* and *ALPS MPS*.